eye-division/jennyblyth/_gallery/josephine-trotter.md

   this case her husband claims some credit for its successful completion.
 “Angus feels he was very important in these pictures, which he was.
 He was whopping all the tourists away with an umbrella.
 They were like ants.
 We were there for seven hours.
-Angus said to me, “You are so rude\!”
+Angus said to me, “You are so rude!”
 I explained, “If I talk to anybody, I’d never paint, I have to be so focussed”.
 If anybody stuck their face in mine I just said I was foreign”.